vishwacsena/composer-managed-lab/02-create_dialog.md

 7. Click `Submit` and a second trigger, along with _a new flow_ will appear in the main dialog.

-8. Click the "+" in the flow and select the `Dialogs >` option.
-From the submenu, select `Begin a Dialog`
+8. Click the "+" in the flow and select the `Dialogs management > ` option.
+From the submenu, select `Begin a new dialog`

 9. In the property editor for the new action, set the `dialog` property to  our `getWeather` dialog.